arduino/help-center-content/content/Software Support/Compilation/Improve-compilation-time-with-Arduino-IDE.md

 ## Avoid external hard drives, network drives, and cloud storage

 * Check your Sketchbook location and make sure to use an internal disk drive.
-You can check and change your Sketchbook location in the Preferences dialog (_File > Preferences_, or _Arduino IDE > Preferences_ on macOS).
+You can check and change your Sketchbook location in the Preferences dialog (**File > Preferences**, or **Arduino IDE > Preferences**[^1] on macOS).
 * If you're using cloud storage to automatically "offload" files, try excluding your Sketchbook path from offloading, or change your Sketchbook location.
-You can check and change your Sketchbook location in the Preferences dialog (_File > Preferences_, or _Arduino IDE > Preferences_ on macOS).
 * The Sketchbook is often stored inside your user's Documents folder.
 In some cases, this folder may be configured to store files in a different location.
 See [this article from Microsoft](https://support.microsoft.com/en-us/topic/configuration-of-the-my-documents-folder-dfd9a90d-8f80-18d6-e7cc-f1566fc3b10b) if you're on Windows.

+[^1]: If you're using Arduino IDE 2.1 or older, this option may be called **Arduino IDE > Settings**. ([#2022](https://github.com/arduino/arduino-ide/issues/2022))

 ---